status-im/react-native-desktop-qt/docs/FAQ.md

 Qt code in react-native-desktop contains a bunch of modules that implement controls and API’s natively.
 When Qt Application starts it sends `config` - information about what modules it implements on native side - their names, ids, lists of functions, constants, etc. From this moment react-native part of js code can “invoke” that native methods just by mentioning them in JSON results.

-Here is an example communication between Qt app and ubuntu-server.
+Here is an example communication between Qt app and js-executor.
 In the app there is a button that changes color when pressed.

 When user clicks button, we send following code line for execution in Js:
 `__fbBatchedBridge.callFunctionReturnFlushedQueue(\"RCTEventEmitter\",\"receiveEvent\",[2,\"topPress\",{}]);`